grahamjevon/ReG/README.md

 # ReG
 ReG is a python program that generates reference numbers for hierarchical data.
-It is specifically design to generata catalogue references for structured archival metadata.
+It is specifically design to generate catalogue references for structured archival metadata.